My interest in psychology did not begin with textbooks.

 How they justify actions after the fact.

 I’ve always been less interested in what people say they believe than in how they behave when something is at stake — money, safety, status, desire, fear.
-That is where psychology stops being theoretical and becomes real.
+That’s where psychology stops being theoretical and becomes real.

 Humans in Systems